whaili/llm-d-inference-sim/README.md

 In addition, it supports a subset of vLLM's Prometheus metrics.
 These metrics are exposed via the /metrics HTTP REST endpoint.
 Currently supported are the following metrics:
 - vllm:lora_requests_info

-The simulated inferense has no connection with the model and LoRA adapters specified in the command line parameters.
+The simulated inference has no connection with the model and LoRA adapters specified in the command line parameters.
 The /v1/models endpoint returns simulated results based on those same command line parameters.

 The simulator supports two modes of operation:
 - `echo` mode: the response contains the same text that was received in the request.
 For `/v1/chat/completions` the last message for the role=`user` is used.